faisal-fida/youtube-summarizer/README.md

 # YouTube Transcript Summarizer

-A browser extension to extract and format transcripts from YouTube videos.
+A browser extension to extract and summarize transcripts from YouTube videos.

 ## Features